zaphosting/docs/en/unturned_becomeadmin.md

 ---
 id: unturned_becomeadmin
-title: Unturned: Become a server admin
+title: Unturned Become a server admin
 description: Information on how to become an admin on your Unturned server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Become Admin
 ---